katyaun/assignment-minut/README.md

 services - auth, users, chat, properties, reservations

-npm-packages - consider as if there are custom project private npm packages
+npm-packages - consider as if they are project-scoped private npm packages

 middlewares, utils, services are comon for all the services